chvvkumar/esp32p4-c6-hosted-firmware-generator/README.md

 This PowerShell script automates the build and deployment of ESP32-P4 in a Hosted configuration with an ESP32-C6 as the slave network adapter.

-It handles the nvironment setup, fetching pre-compiled slave binaries from ESPHome, building the host application (with embedded slave firmware), and generating flashable bin files.
+It handles the nvironment setup, building the host application (with embedded slave firmware), and generating flashable bin files.

 ## Features